Breed Standard

 COAT

 The coat is short to medium in length, dense, and has a seasonal distinction.
 In warmer temperatures or seasons, the coat is short and coarse with less density.
-In the winter, a soft, very dense undercoat with softer and longer guard hair will grow.
+In the winter, a soft, very dense undercoat with longer, softer guard hair will grow.
 Hairs on the ears, face, and head are very short, whereas hairs on the neck and mane, especially in males, are thicker and longer.
 The Turkish Boz Shepherd will shed heavily at least twice a year.

 COLOR